 featured image

-The 50% block also applies to hire cars if the car is hired to replace an off the road company car.
-Only 50% of the VAT can be reclaimed on the cost of hiring a car and this applies to the entire hire period.
+The 50% block also applies to hire cars if the car is hired to replace an off-the-road company car.
+Only 50% of the VAT can be reclaimed on the cost of hiring a car.
+This applies to the entire hire period.

-VAT and cars leased primarily for use as taxis or for driving instruction.
+What is the VAT stance on cars leased for use as taxis or for driving instruction?

 There is no 50% restriction on VAT charged on the lease of a qualifying car intended for use primarily as a hire with a driver for carrying passengers or for providing driving instruction.
 The VAT on the lease hire can be reclaimed in full.